 Are the hinges on your garage door squeaky or rusting?
 They may be getting worn out and ready to be replaced.
-The team here at Quick Name can assist you in changing out the garage door hinges or giving you the added support to tackle the job yourself.
+The team here at 1st Rate Garage Doors can assist you in changing out the garage door hinges or giving you the added support to tackle the job yourself.

 Garage Door Hinges 101

 The most basic question is, which part of the door is the hinge?
 This is the metal fastener that holds your door panels together and allows them to bend where they’re joined.
 Most modern doors will be constructed with panels, versus the solid sheet doors without openers that we used to see regularly.

 If your hinges have become loose or worn out, it can allow your panels to sag.
 There are a few different types of hinges, so when you are shopping for new ones, it is helpful to take your old hinge to the home improvement center to insure you buy the correct hinge.

 Location of the Hinges

 You will have hinges down the left and right side of your door and also down the middle.
 There will typically be three rows of hinges holding the panels in place.
 To keep the hinges organized, they are numbered 1 through 10 or even higher depending on the height of your garage door.
 Keep in mind that you will always be replacing a #1 hinge with another #1 hinge.